 AUDIT & operational risk Committee (aorc)

 The Audit and Operational Risk Committee, chaired by Lawrence Tsang, has delegated authority to review the adequacy and effectiveness of AHC’s system of internal control, and its arrangements for operational risk management, in addition to directly liaising with the independent external auditor.

 US Board of Directors – Angkor Hospital for Children, Inc.

 Dr. Bob, a US pediatrician, has been volunteering at AHC every year since 2001.
 He gives lectures and mentors the junior doctors in the Outpatient and Inpatient Departments of the hospital.
-As Treasurer of the Board, he ensures US donor-supported projects are properly managed at AHC.
+As President of the Board, he oversees US donor-supported projects and ensures all operations are properly managed.

 Along with her role on the AHC Board of Directors, Lisa also serves on the US-based AHC, Inc. board.
 Lisa is the founder and CEO of ADM Capital Foundation (ADMCF), an innovative philanthropic vehicle to support critical research and impact-driven approaches to promoting environmental conservation in Asia.

 John Canan has over 34 years of strategic, operational and financial leadership experience.
 John recently retired from Merck & Co., Inc. where his last senior position was as Senior Vice-President, Global Controller, and Chief Accounting Officer for the Corporation.
 John has extensive international experiences, beginning with Price Waterhouse in Montreal, where he earned his Chartered Accountancy designation in Canada, as well as Hong Kong.
 His financial and operational experiences have allowed John to get a deep understanding of numerous international markets, particularly the Asia Pacific markets.